helios-lang/helios/README.md

 - An advanced static type system with type inference
 - Static memory management with ownership semantics
 - Seamless editor integration with exceptional error recovery and diagnostics
-- Ability to compile platform-agnostic executables and libraries with near-native performance
+- Ability to compile source code to platform-agnostic executables and libraries with near-native performance
 - Effortless interoperability with existing C libraries

 ## Disclaimer